Digital-Architects-Avans/rmc-api-2/README.md

 A brief set of instructions on how to set up and run the project locally:

+1. **MongoDB Atlas access:**
+- This API establishes a connection with a KMongoDB Atlast database running in the cloud.
+For utilizing the MongoDB Atlas database associated with the this API, you must have network access to the project.
+Teachers seeking access privileges can contact any of the project group students.

-1. GitHub RMC API project repository:
+2. **GitHub RMC API project repository:**
 - Visit the GitHub repository at https://github.com/Digital-Architects-Avans/rmc-api-2.

-2. Download and Unzip the Project:
+3. **Download and Unzip the Project:**
 - Download the project repository and unzip the folder to your local machine.

-3. Open the Project in IntelliJ IDEA:
+4. **Open the Project in IntelliJ IDEA:**
 - Launch IntelliJ IDEA by JetBrains.
 - Open the unzipped "rmc-api-2-master" folder as a project.

-4. Start the Application:
+5. **Start the Application:**
 - Ensure that your development environment is set up and all dependencies are loaded.
 - Start the application by running the main() function located in the "Application.kt" file.

-6. Explore Predefined HTTP Requests:
+6. **Explore Predefined HTTP Requests:**
 - Once the application is running, you can explore predefined HTTP requests for various entity types, including Rental, User, and Vehicle.
 - Find these requests in the route map, organized within subdirectories for each entity type.
 - Look for the corresponding "<Type>Requests.http" file in the respective subdirectory for examples of predefined HTTP requests.

 ## Usage

-### KMongoDB cloud database access:
-This API establishes a connection with a KMongoDB Atlast database running in the cloud.
-For utilizing the MongoDB Atlas database associated with the this API, you must have network access to the project.
-Teachers seeking access privileges can contact any of the project group students.

 Below are some examples of usecases that employ some of the endpoints provided by this web API: